Home Headphone Comparisons HIFIMAN Ananda vs. Arya vs. Edition X vs. Edition XS

 By the time the Ananda came out in 2018, they completely revamped the design.

-You may also remember that the Sundara from 2017 shared this updated look in that they likely just applied it to the Ananda.
+You may also remember that the Sundara from 2018 shared this updated look as well.

 No longer did the Ananda’s cups rotate as they did with the original Edition X, but the headband was now rounded off, the sliders were longer and made of metal this time, and the product itself seemed a lot more durable.